payelsantra/LU_RAG/README.md

 ```
 $ pip install pyserini
 ```
 Pyserini is built on Python 3.10 (other versions might work, but YMMV) and Java 21 (due to its dependency on [Anserini](https://github.com/castorini/anserini)).
+For all the retrievers we need to install Pyserini of Version: 0.44.0, only for bm25>>monot5 we need to install Pyserini of Version: 0.16.1.

 ## Data Preparation
 ### Data Preprocessing